 511 Dang Van Bi, Binh Tho Ward, Thu Duc District

-Not many people know there is a one pillar pagoda in Ho Chi Minh City.
-Nam Thien De Nhat Tru Pagoda was built from 1958 to 1977 as a small replicate of One Pillar Pagoda in Hanoi.
+Not many people know there is a one-pillar pagoda in Ho Chi Minh City.
+Nam Thien De Nhat Tru Pagoda was built from 1958 to 1977 as a small replica of One Pillar Pagoda in Hanoi.
 Its location is quite far from the city center, so it is not usually crowded with visitors and preserved a tranquil atmosphere.